captionpoint/captionpoint-plays/THE-ROOMMATE.md

 No we don't.
 Nope.
 ---
 ## ROBYN:
----
-## SHARON:
-You have to stop thinking about yourself as basieally dead.
+Sharon.
+You have to stop thinking about yourself as basically dead.
-You are aetually younger than most U.S. presidents.
+You are actually younger than most U.S. presidents.
 You are young enough that, if you were a president, you would be a young president.
 Okay?
 So just.
 Stop mummifying yourself.
 (A beat.
 This strikes SHARON all the way to the heart.
-After a moment:)
+After a moment:) nnnnrrrn
+ 43
 ---
 ## SHARON:
 I'd go on a date if you went.
 ---
 ## ROBYN:
-VVhat!
+What!
 Oh no no no
 ---
 ## SHARON:
 Like a double